zsilberman/Inverse-Curl/README.md

 # Inverse-Curl
 Codes to calculate the inverse curl of a vector quantity

+Much more documentation is on the way, but for now, here are the external software packages required to run our codes.

 To run the Cell-by-Cell Method, you will need:

 FFTW: http://www.fftw.org/